 The Thing About Homework

-In the end the thing about homework is that there is no right answer.
+In the end, the thing about homework is that there is no right answer.
 Just as the world is ever-changing and evolving so should an authentic classroom.
-Rigid policies of homework that is teacher-directed is much less likely to positively impact students than students pursuing their own questions in a rigorous manner where they may or may not need additional time and work outside of class.
+Rigid policies of homework that are teacher-directed are much less likely to positively impact students than students pursuing their own questions in a rigorous manner where they may or may not need additional time and work outside of class.

 The Thing About Homework